LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/hello-world/submit-your-code.md

 You have successfully completed Graded Assignment 0 in C#!

 This process will be the same for all of your assignments in this unit.
 Revisit this page as needed to review instructions on running tests in C# projects.
-If you get stuck reach out to your TA or fellow students on slack.
+If you get stuck reach out to your IA or fellow students on slack.